Home » Email Perception: I’m Being Ignored! (You are, and it’s on purpose!)

 What is a real friend?

-It’s not someone on social media or a new contact you met online.
-Nor is it someone with whom you have exchanged a few emails.
-However, some may have different ideas of what level of friendship the relationship is at during any given period.
+Friends are not someone you meet on social media or a new online contact — without any actual relationship.
+Nor is friendship someone with whom you have exchanged a few emails.
+However, I suppose each of us may have different ideas about the level of friendship any of our contacts or relationships are at during any given period.

 The official definition is: